zack-test-org/git-xargs/terraform-on-rails/README.md

 - `terragrunt new project`: create a totally new project, including `infra-live` and `infra-modules` repos and root `terraform.tfvars` files.
 - `terragrunt new module`: create a new module within an existing project.
-- `terragrunt update`: update the version number in a `.tfvars` file or even in a `module` in a `.tf` file.
-Perhaps you can use this to update multiple modules at once to some new version.
 - `terragrunt price-estimate`: estimate how much a module will cost you to deploy.